Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Experiments

-\paragraph{Ablation Studies on EID} We explore the properties of EID by conducting ablation studies of different evolving times for EID, different clean rate $\mathcal{R}$ for selecting clean samples, and different manners to obtain the intermediate domain.
-The comparison results are shown in Table \ref{tab:eid}:
+We explore the properties of EID by conducting ablation studies with different cycle numbers $\mathcal{C}$, different clean rate $\mathcal{R}$, and different EID manners (MixUp, ``X+U'' and CutMix).
+The comparison results are shown in Table \ref{tab:ablation_eid}, where we can see that:

-\begin{itemize} \item \textbf{The Effect of Evolving Cycle Times.} As shown in Table \ref{tab:eid}, the generalization performance is improved gradually as EID evolves, and achieves the best result when the cycle times reaches 3.
-However, the performance is degraded when it is increased from 3 to 10, which we impute to the leakage of noisy samples for intermediate domain synthesis.
-Under this consideration, we set the cycle times as 3 by default in the following experiments. \item \textbf{The Effect of Different Clean Rates $\mathcal{R}$.} The clean rate of the small-loss samples has positive impact on the generalization ability when it raises from 0.2 to 0.4, since the larger rate means more diverse clean set, which leads to the better evolution of intermediate domain.
+\begin{itemize}[leftmargin=12pt, topsep=2pt, itemsep=0pt] \item \textbf{Explore Different EID Cycles $\mathcal{C}$.} The performance is improved gradually as EID evolves, and achieves the best result when the EID cycle number reaches 3.
+However, the performance is degraded when EID cycle continues enlarging, which can be imputed to the progressive leakage of noisy samples in intermediate domain.
+Hence, we set $\mathcal{C}=3$ by default. \item \textbf{Explore Different Clean Rates $\mathcal{R}$.} The clean rate of the small-loss samples has positive impact on the generalization ability when it raises from 0.2 to 0.4, since the larger rate means more diverse clean set, which leads to the better evolution of intermediate domain.
 However, the result is degraded when the clean rate raises to 0.6.
-Too large clean rate will introduce the leakage of noisy samples that is harmful for intermediate domain synthesis.
-Hence, we set the clean rate as 0.4 by default in the following experiments. \item \textbf{The Effect of Different EID Manners.} We implement three manners to achieve intermediate domain in this paper, including CutMix, MixUp and ``X+U''.
-We can see that EID with ``X+U'' achieves the best result which is slightly better result than MixUp. \item \textbf{t-SNE Visualization.} Fig. \ref{fig:visualize} visualizes the feature distributions provided by APL and DCG.
-As shown in the upper row, the intermediate domain bridges the labeled and unlabeled source domains.
-And the lower row shows that the features on the target domain get more discriminative and less outliers (shown in red frame) as EID evolves. \end{itemize}
+Too large clean rate will induce the leakage of noisy samples, which negatively affects the synthesis of reliable intermediate domain.
+Hence, we set the clean rate as 0.4 by default. \item \textbf{Explore Different EID Manners.} We implement three manners to achieve intermediate domain, including CutMix, MixUp and ``X+U''.
+We can see that EID with ``X+U'' achieves the best result on PACS benchmark, which is merely slightly better than MixUp.
+In fact, the intermediate domain synthesis is not limited to these manners, which encourages a further exploration in this direction for SSDG. \item \textbf{t-SNE Visualization.} To further explore the mechanism of EID, we visualize the feature distributions of APL and DCG modules in Fig. \ref{fig:visualize}.
+The top row describes the feature distributions of APL on labeled source, unlabeled source, and intermediate domain in different cycles, where we can see that the intermediate domain bridges the labeled and unlabeled source domains progressively as the training cycle runs.
+The bottom row depicts the feature distributions of DCG on unseen target domain in different cycles, which shows the features are getting more discriminative to reduce outliers as EID evolves.
+It again demonstrates the effectiveness of EID on SSDG task. \end{itemize}